yuvalmGS/gigaspaces-wiki-jekyll/sbp/mule-esb-example.markdown

 </mule>
 {% endhighlight %}

+{% warning %}
-{warning}Time based Parameters Units:
+Time based Parameters Units:

 - The **default-timeout** parameter and the **custom-transaction timeout** parameter are in second units.
-- The receive-timeout , commit and abort timeout , lookup-timeout , duration and round-trip-time parameters are in millisecond units.{warning}
+- The receive-timeout , commit and abort timeout , lookup-timeout , duration and round-trip-time parameters are in millisecond units.
+{% endwarning %}

 # Libraries Required
 The [attached libraries](/attachment_files/sbp/mule-jars.zip) should be located at your `GigaSpaces Root\lib\platform\mule` folder before deploying the example.
 See below fill list of the libraries required to run this example: